 Bluehost vs. HostGator – Overview

-Bluehost is one of the leading cheap hosting providers on the market.
+Bluehost is one of the leading best cheap hosting providers on the market.
 It’s an officially recommended web hosting provider by WordPress.org.
 They currently host over a million websites from all around the world.

 Bluehost offers a free domain name, free SSL certificate, and 65% off web hosting.